TrainingByPackt/Artificial-Intelligence-and-Machine-Learning-Fundamentals/Lesson 7/Activity 17/README.md

 # Written digit detection with neural networks

-We will be assuming that your boss is not satisfied with the results you presented in Activity 1 and asks you to consider adding two hidden layers to your original model and determine whether new layers improve the accuracy of the model.
-And to ensure that it happens correctly, you will need to have the knowledge of Deep Learning.
+This section will discuss how to provide more security for the cryptocurrency traders via the detection of hand-written digits.
+We will be using assuming that you are a software developer at a new Cryptocurrency trader platform.
+The latest security measure you are implementing requires the recognition of hand-written digits.
+Use the MNIST library to train a neural network to recognize digits.
+You can read more about this dataset on https://www.tensorflow.org/tutorials/.

-The solution of the previous activity is in the file `digits.py`.
+​Improve the accuracy of the model as much as possible.
+To ensure that it happens correctly, you will need to complete the previous topic.

-Modify this solution by applying deep learning.
+At the end of the training, print the confusion matrix and the accuracy score.